estelle1995/learngit/README.md

 # learngit
-Creating a new branch is quick.
+Creating a new branch is quick is quick & simple.